 Exploring Chicago: Free Things to Do in Chicago

-Not only does Chicago’s Midwest kindness create lasting friendships, but its businesses also extend that same warmth to their patrons.
-By offering free and exciting activities, businesses are able to bring together the community.
-While you could spring for pricier adventures, there is an often-overlooked network of fun that doesn’t cost a dime.
+Not only does Chicago’s Midwest kindness create lasting friendships, but its museums, parks, and even some businesses also extend that same warmth to their patrons.
+By offering free and exciting activities, destinations around the city bring the community together.
+While you could spring for pricier adventures, there is an oft overlooked network of fun that doesn’t cost a dime.

 Related: Best South Loop Bars